Door County Cherry Picking: 2023 Ultimate Guide

 Second, the tart cherries popular in Door County are extremely good for health.
 They have anti-inflammatory characteristics that can bring relief to people with many different kinds of ailments.

-When to Pick Cherries in Door County
+When to Pick Cherries in Door County in 2024

 Cherries are ready to be picked usually in mid-July through mid-August.
 The cherry picking season can vary based on weather, location on the peninsula, and cherry variety.